dustinvtran/dotfiles/doc/README.md

-# A (revitalized) philosophy of a workflow
+# A philosophy of a workflow

-I used to be about a fully customized and personalized workflow in order to efficiency.
-However, because of frequent collaboration I'm now the opposite and prefer defaults.
+In a past life, I fully customized my workflow in order to maximize efficiency.
+However, because of frequent collaboration, I took a full 180: defaults are preferred as minimum maintenance is the highest priority;
+additional settings are only a feature creep.

+Some philosophies:

-+ more desktop app integration: use desktop apps over web apps if they have a particular advantage such as speed, desktop notifications, etc.
++ More desktop app integration: use desktop apps over web apps if they have a particular advantage such as speed, desktop notifications, etc.
-+ more use of built-in shortcuts: stick with built-in shortcuts unless your customization drastically increases productivity, e.g., s/t to move prev/next tab in firefox
++ More use of built-in shortcuts: stick with built-in shortcuts unless your customization drastically increases productivity, e.g., s/t to move prev/next tab in firefox
-+ ability to go from all gui to all hacker terminal
++ Ability to go from all gui to all hacker terminal
   + preferably a nice gui aesthetic like hdni with power commands
-+ stick with app launcher/focuser for most things, only keybind things you need instant access to, such as browser, todolist, and vim, but not e.g., spotlight
++ Stick with app launcher/focuser for most things, only keybind things you need instant access to, such as browser, todolist, and vim, but not e.g., spotlight
-+ keep lots of stuff minimized, e.g., calendar, wunderlist, spotify
++ Keep lots of stuff minimized, e.g., calendar, wunderlist, spotify
-+ allow other users to easily access, understand, and use primary apps (general desktop movement, browser)
++ Allow other users to easily access, understand, and use primary apps (general desktop movement, browser)
-+ some easy combination of both all gui and all themed/customized cli apps
++ Some easy combination of both all gui and all themed/customized cli apps
 + On browsers: modal editing just does not work here.
 Some pages work best under their own controls, so it makes no sense to have an overarching normal mode where you do browser navigation, and then